 Gun owners, dealers, and collectors must follow state and federal laws if they wish possess a firearm, or run a business selling guns.

-The Second Amendment of the U.S. Constitution says that "the right of the people to keep and bear Arms, shall not be infringed."
+The Second Amendment of the U.S. Constitution states: "A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed."

 Gun owners often cite the Second Amendment when arguing against state or local gun law restrictions.

 Federal Gun Laws

 Federal law regulates gun ownership to some degree, including which types of firearms may be legally owned.
 The National Firearms Act (NFA), for instance, prohibits the sale or possession of short-barreled shotguns, machine guns, and silencers.
 While the NFA once required personal registration of guns, this provision was deemed unenforceable and thus amended in 1968.

 Under the Brady Handgun Violence Prevention Act, you cannot have a gun for personal or business use if you:

 1. Were convicted of a crime punishable by being in prison for more than one year;